aspose-pdf/Aspose.PDF-API-References-Tutorials/content/english/java/pdf-document-operations/adding-image-stamp-in-pdf-file-using-java/_index.md

 ### Where can I find more examples and documentation for Aspose.PDF for Java?

-You can find comprehensive documentation and examples on the official Aspose.PDF for Java website at [here](https://reference.aspose.com/pdf/java/.)
+You can find comprehensive documentation and examples on the Aspose.PDF for Java website at [here](https://reference.aspose.com/pdf/java/.)